How to focus better

 Exercise is another crucial component.
 Doing something you enjoy, like walking, swimming, biking or snowboarding, is the best way to create a sustainable exercise routine.

-The first step to better focus is simple: breathe.
+The first step to better focus is basic: breathe.
 Discover the power of priming and make it a consistent morning ritual.
 Priming is the act of adjusting your emotional state – and it’s as easy as sitting, breathing and visualizing.
 First, be grateful for what you have.
 Then, visualize what you want.
 Finally, celebrate.
 It’s a new day, and you are going to master it.

-The keys to mastering your mind
+How to control your mind

 Cultivating positive rituals will lead to business success as well as personal achievement.
 Develop your internal wisdom and forge a deep belief in your success with meditation.